d8corp/innet-dom/README.md

 [← back](#router)

-You can use `lazy` to load pages and layouts asynchronously.
-It helps to make code-splitting by pages and layouts.
+You can use `lazy` to load pages and layouts asynchronously, enabling code-splitting by pages and layouts.

 You can use `fallback` field to render a glimmer while pages or layouts are loading.
 You can use `childrenFallback` field to set `fallback` for children elements.